mendersoftware/mender-docs/06.Artifact-creation/05.Create-a-custom-Update-Module/docs.md

 The command line options are detailed below:
 * `-t` - The compatible device type of this Mender Artifact.
 * `-o` - The path where to place the output Mender Artifact.
 This should always have a .mender suffix.
 * `-T` - The payload type.
-It should be the same as the update module name and corresponds to the filename of the script which is present inside the `/usr/share/mender/modules/v3` directory.
+It should be the same as the Update Module name and corresponds to the filename of the script which is present inside the `/usr/share/mender/modules/v3` directory.
 * `-n` - The name of the Mender Artifact.
 * `-f` - The path to the file(s) to send to the device(s) in the update.